Cuberick-Orion/CIRR/README.md

 ### Annotations

-First create a `data` folder at your desired location, then clone the `data` branch to local `data/cirr` folder:
+First, create a `data` folder at your desired location, then clone the `data` branch to the local `data/cirr` folder:

 ```bash
 mkdir data